Samuel-de-Oliveira/PyRubik/docs/source/usage.rst

 Scramble
 --------

-1. This code generate and print a 3x3 scramble
+1. This code generate and print a 3x3 scramble:

 .. code-block:: python